farrokh/HippocraticAI-Assessment/README.md

 - **Performance Analytics:** Track latency, tokens, and quality metrics
 - **Tournament System:** Compare multiple templates side-by-side
 - **Responsive UI:** Modern, accessible interface with charts and visualizations

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a pull request

-## 📄 License

-This project is part of the HippocraticAI Assessment.